 Within the HUSKROUA ENI 2014-2020 Programme, there are two types of reports both on beneficiary and project levels:

 - 1. Interim report in support of each payment requests; within 3 months following each 12 months reporting period at the latest; - 2.
-Final report 3 months after the end of the implementation period at latest.
+Final report As a general rule, 3 months after the end of the implementation period at latest.